-By the end of the week, theres times I feel discouraged thinking my kids didn’t get enough of the “good stuff” into their diet.
+By the end of the week, there are times I feel discouraged thinking my kids didn’t get enough of the “good stuff” into their diet.
 Although my kids eat rather healthy, the more I learn about health and nutrition, the more encouraged I feel to take steps toward being the healthiest we can be.
 That’s why I create recipes like these popeye pancakes!

 When this idea came to me I wasn’t sure it was going to work.
-I shared the concept with my oldest, and she thought it was a great!
+I shared the concept with my oldest, and she thought it was great!
 Somehow she slipped it to the others and they came to find me to question and find out if it was really true.
-Avah, my middle, and more dramatic child, asked how I could do this to her beloved pancake.
-When they sat down to the table and took their first bite, I got a different reaction all together, it was more of a “we love these!”
+Avah, my middle, and the more dramatic child asked how I could do this to her beloved pancake.
+When they sat down to the table and took their first bite, I got a different reaction altogether, it was more of a “we love these!”
 “I can’t believe how good these are!” reaction.
 My hope is that you will get the same response.
-Oh and by the way my husband said the athletes will love these!
+Oh, and by the way, my husband said the athletes will love these!

 - 3 cups unbleached flour